MTEL-USC/GNOM/ReadMe.md

 Check the table of contents (there should be a button on the top left) to navigate this file efficiently.

+GNOM v2 does not really improve on GNOM v1 except for compatibility with Julia v1.9.
+Incrementing the version number seemed appropriate since the GNOM v2 update fixes many breaking changes from updated dependencies.

 ## Installation

-1. Download and install the latest stable version of Julia from [julialang.org](https://julialang.org/) (v1.6.2 as of 1 Sep 2021).
+1. Download and install the latest stable version of Julia from [julialang.org](https://julialang.org/) (v1.9 as of 17 May 2023).
 1. Download or clone this repository on your local machine.
 1. (Optional) If you want to use the observational dataset used in GNOM v1.0, you must manually download the neodymium data from the GEOTRACES Intermediate Data Product 2017 (IDP17).
 (This is the only piece of data that cannot be programmatically downloaded for this project.)
-    Head over to [www.geotraces.org](https://www.geotraces.org/) to download the IDP17 discrete sample dataset and, following the [GEOTRACES.jl](https://github.com/briochemc/GEOTRACES.jl) recommendation, you should preferably save the NetCDF file locally at
+    Head over to [www.geotraces.org](https://www.geotraces.org/) to download the IDP21 discrete sample dataset and, following the [GEOTRACES.jl](https://github.com/briochemc/GEOTRACES.jl) recommendation, you should preferably save the NetCDF file locally at

     ```bash
-    $HOME/Data/GEOTRACES/GEOTRACES_IDP2017_v2/discrete_sample_data/netcdf/GEOTRACES_IDP2017_v2_Discrete_Sample_Data.nc
+    $HOME/Data/GEOTRACES/GEOTRACES_IDP2021/discrete_sample_data/netcdf/GEOTRACES_IDP2021_Discrete_Sample_Data.nc # name may not be accurate
     ```

     where `$HOME` is your "home" directory.